Tour available in:

 Our tour will offer an opportunity to explore in depth the history of the Jewish community in Kiev, and specifically learn about those Jewish people who have contributed significantly to local history.
 We will take you through the Jewish Quarter, include a stop at the city’s two synagogues and allow time for contemplation at the Babi Yar ravine.
 Included are stops along the Shevchenko Boulevard and at the Bessarabian Market.
 We will visit the Brodsky Synagogue and pass the house of Golda Meir, one of Kiev’s most famous Jewish residents.
 Join us at the heart of Eastern Europe to learn about the complex and fascinating history of this old Jewish community!

-If you would like more information on our Jewish heritage tours in Kiev,
+If you would like more information on our Jewish heritage tours in Kiev, contact us now:

 If you would like more information on our private Jewish heritage tours in Kiev, please fill out the form below - or call us directly under +49 30 61 62 57 61